lambdaclass/concrete/ROADMAP.md

     from(Bytes) { ... }`) are explicitly deferred: record them as the escape
     valve if Phase 7 workloads prove owned views plus scalar `from(param)` refs insufficient, but do not add them as v1 syntax or patch them in ad hoc.
+    After the 44d addressability fix, this is the remaining serious memory-safety design blocker: H1 is tracked and frozen, but not fixed.
+    Do not expand the public collection, iterator, callback, or bytes/text surface with new borrowed-return APIs until this document exists and the aggregate-ref freeze gate has either flipped to expected-reject or has a named transition plan.
     Add `docs/CALLABLE_VALUES_AND_CAPABILITIES.md`,
     `examples/callbacks/{bare_fn,bound_shared,bound_mut,bound_once,cap_polymorphic_map}/`,
     and `scripts/tests/check_callable_values.sh`; the gate must prove hidden